Machu Picchu

 Persepolis

-Perspolis was designated as a World Heritage Site by UNESCO in 1979.
+Perspolis was designated a World Heritage Site by UNESCO in 1979.
 Persepolis was the ceremonial capital of the Achaemenid Empire and was built in 515 BC.
 Persepolis is located 70 kilometers from Shiraz, Iran’s contemporary capital.

 Acropolis